PASSAGE-outreach/PASSAGE-outreach.github.io/demos.md

 ---

-Under Construction!
-Links to performing demonstrations, filmed demos, build instructions, documentation of build processes, and more will be available here!

 ## House of Illusions!

 <details markdown="1">
 <summary>General Information</summary>
 The House of Illusions is a science museum-style exhibit themed as a haunted house.
-It was funded by an New York State Section -American Physical Society Physics Outreach grant.
+It was funded by a New York State Section of the American Physical Society Physics Outreach grant.
 For the event, we constructed a number of demos that demonstrated different classic illusions.
 The information about each of these demos can be found in the tabs below.
 We also made use of several pre-built deoms, lent to us by the University of Rochester Physics & Astronomy Department as well as by individual volunteers.
 These included a Jacob's Ladder, a Plasma Globe, a Mirror Hologram, and Amusement Park Mirrors.
 Informations sheets explaining the science concepts demonstrated by the various illusions can also be found below.
 </details>

 <details markdown="1">